dmbarbour/wikilon/docs/ABC_Minimalist.md

 Sealing uses paired tokens, e.g. `{:foo}` and `{.foo}`.
 The semantics is simply that `{.s}{:s}` and `{:s}{.s}` are *identity behaviors*.
 With program rewriting, we can simply delete those sequences, but it's also feasible to use wrapper/unwrapper techniques on whole streams of values.
 One must use `[{:s}]` and `[{.s}]` to scope sealers to specific parts of a computation.

-Linking replaces a token by a ABC program.
-For example, in [Awelon Object](AboutAO.md) our token `{%foo}` is replaced by definition of `foo` in the bound dictionary.
-Value stowage also produces links.
-Links must form a directed acyclic graph, and every linked program must at least be syntactically complete (e.g. `[]` blocks balanced, literals terminated).
+Link tokens use a `%` prefix, e.g. `{%word}`.
+Linking is based on the [Awelon Object (AO)](AboutAO.md) model.
+Semantically, each token inlines the word's ABC definition.
+Dependencies must form a directed acyclic graph, such that it's feasible to inline everything without affecting program behavior.
+Stowage also leverages this linking model.

 ## Ideas and Idioms